lidom/RM_ES_Script/docs/index.md

 # Preface {-}

 This is the script for the research module in econometrics & statistics.

+Repo that makes this site: https://github.com/lidom/RM_ES_Script

 **General Topic:**